Peruvian Sol: Currency in Peru

 Which coins are considered common?

-Are "Nuevo Sol" bills and coins still valid?
+Are "Nuevo Sol" notes and coins still valid?

 The designation "Nuevo Sol" dates from before the name change.
-Its validity as legal tender was maintained because its value did not change.
+Their validity as legal tender was maintained because their value has not changed.

-The current spelling is S/ without a period.
+The current notation is S/ without a period.
 The change was officially described in connection with the name change.

-Why are 1 and 5 Céntimos missing in everyday life?
+Why are 1 and 5 Céntimos missing in daily life?

 What is the conversion rate between Inti and Sol?

-A combination of holding it up to the light, checking watermarks and the security thread, and tilting the note for changing effects provides a solid quick check.
-A detailed description is provided by the BCRP for each banknote denomination.
+A combination of holding it up to the light, checking the watermark and security thread, and tilting the note provides a solid quick check.

 Sources

-- BBVA Perú: Overview of security features of Peruvian banknotes
+- BBVA Perú: Overview of Peruvian Banknote Security Features